-Cement and concrete are indispensable in our modern society; every structure we see all around us is made of it, from roads, buildings, bridges, houses, etc. The problem is that cement production is highly carbon-intensive as it uses coals to fire up the kilns contributing to 7 per cent of the total global emissions.
+Cement and concrete are indispensable in our modern society; every structure we see around us is made of them, including roads, buildings, bridges, houses, etc. However, cement production is highly carbon-intensive, as it uses coal to fire up the kilns, contributing to 7 per cent of the total global emissions.

-The Stuff article reports that this new initiative will prevent 3 million used tyres from going to the landfills each year.
+The Stuff article reports that this new initiative will prevent 3 million used tyres from going to landfills yearly.

 According to the NZ Environment Minister David Parker, the project is “a win-win for the environment”.
-He added that the plant would reduce waste and carbon emissions by about 13,000 tonnes a year.
+He added that the plant would reduce waste and carbon emissions by about 13,000 tonnes annually.

-Ross Taylor, CEO of Fletcher Building, a company that owns the plant, says that “When you burn tyres at such a high temperature there’s no smoke, there’s no smells because it consumes everything and they release less CO2, which is where the saving comes from.”
+Ross Taylor, CEO of Fletcher Building, a company that owns the plant, says, “When you burn tyres at such a high temperature, there’s no smoke, there’s no smells because it consumes everything and they release less CO2, which is where the saving comes from.”

-The cement plant also aims to reduce coal use by 15%, reduce iron sand use by 5000 tonnes and carbon emissions.
+The cement plant also aims to reduce its coal use by 15%, iron sand use by 5000 tonnes, and carbon emissions.

-Their website presents some breakthrough technologies that they have been testing, like new types of clinker that require lower temperatures to produce and partially electrifying cement production, strategies aimed to lower carbon emissions.
+Their website presents some breakthrough technologies they have been testing, like new types of clinker that require lower temperatures to produce and partially electrifying cement production, strategies aimed at lowering carbon emissions.

-The New Zealand cement plant and other cement and concrete industries worldwide have demonstrated that successful application of climate mitigation strategies and climate actions is possible when all actors in society, from the government to private corporations and manufacturing industries, work towards the same goal.
+The New Zealand cement plant and other cement and concrete industries worldwide have demonstrated that successful application of climate mitigation strategies and climate actions is possible when all societal actors, from the government to private corporations and manufacturing industries, work towards the same goal.

 Cement.
 (2020 June).
 IEA.
 Retrieved from https://www.iea.org/reports/cement